ACTUATOR CYLINDER LEAK REPAIR

 After you have removed the four nuts from their studs, and you have disconnected the incoming line, you can simply pull the cylinder off of the studs.

 Pack it in a good box and send it to:

 1111 Sandy Lane

 We’ve had good luck using USPS Priority Mail.
-The medium sized box is plenty big enough, and mails for about $15.50 from anywhere in the U.S. Typical transit time is about three days (each way) in our experience.
+The medium sized box is plenty big enough, and mails for a nominal price from anywhere in the U.S. Typical transit time is about three days (each way) in our experience.
 You can get the box for free from the Post Office.

 While your cylinder is being repaired, you have a good opportunity to empty the old ATF out of the AutoPark reservoir, and put in fresh fluid.
 Use Dextron III or equivalent.
 You’ll need about a quart for a refill.
 If your old ATF looks really cruddy, you might want to buy two quarts.
 Run the first quart for a short trip and then empty the reservoir (your wife’s turkey baster works well – – but don’t get caught), and fill again with your new quart.
 ATF is about five bucks a quart I think.